hjalp/leddit/README.md

 It is **strongly recommended** to deploy this bot on a a dedicated instance with high rate limits.
 The high activity from this bot can disrupt federation, post ranking calculation and activity on a populated instance.

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-You can also visit the [Lemmy support community](https://leddit.danmark.party/c/lounge) for this bot.
+You can also visit the [Lemmy support community](https://leddit.danmark.party/c/lounge) for this bot or [DM me on Lemmy](https://leddit.danmark.party/u/Andreas) if you need something answered privately.

 ## Prerequisites